 Why it’s called “The Laundry Years”

-It has been a dream of mine for almost ten years to start a blog.
-And now it’s here.
-It would have been here sooner, except for the naming of the thing.
+It had been a dream of mine for almost ten years to start a blog when I finally started this one in 2011.
+When I did start the blog, the name presented a bit of a problem.
 That’s right, I nursed and kept alive a dream for eight years without naming it.
 Well, okay, I named it several times … none worked.

-One night I was deliberating this – okay, more grousing than deliberating — with my husband, also grumbling that a bit too much of my material was focused on the magic of hanging laundry in the mornings.
+One night I was deliberating this – okay, more complaining than deliberating — with my husband, as I was also whining that a bit too much of my material was focused on the magic of hanging laundry in the mornings.
 I didn’t see that as a big seller no matter how highly I thought of it.
 My husband, whose heroes from a different world include Caroll Shelby* and Norm Abram, was an unexpected source of inspiration.
 There he was, having a moment of brilliance without a care in the world: “well, don’t you artists and writers have periods?
 Like Picasso?
 These are your ‘laundry years.’
 Later you’ll have have another phase.”
-I sweated bullets for weeks for nothing half that good.
+I’d sweated bullets for weeks for nothing half that good.
 Men.